guettli/git-tips/README.md

 relax and create a copy of your git repo before you execute command which make you feel uncomfortable.

-# Merge-tool (Meld)
+# Merging some parts of a different branch.

 I like [Meld](https://meldmerge.org/), which is a visual diff and merge tool.

 Imagine I changed several parts in a file.
-Now a realize that some parts are good, and should stay.
-And some parts should get removed again.
+Now a realize that some parts are good, and should stay, and some parts should get removed again.

 I am on a feature-branch which was created from "main".